oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/setup-environment/setup-environment.md

     The first policy is for Non-Administrative users.
 These users are members of previously created OCI Group.

-    OCI Group needs the following privileges (assuming OCI Group is called *OCI_Chocolate-Group* and compartment's name is *Box-of-Chocolates*):
+    OCI Group needs the following privileges (assuming OCI Group is called *OCI-X-Ray-Group* and compartment's name is *X-Rays-Image-Classification*):

     ```text
-    <copy>allow group OCI_Chocolate-Group to read buckets in compartment Box-of-Chocolates
+    <copy>allow group OCI-X-Ray-Group to read buckets in compartment X-Rays-Image-Classification
-    allow group OCI_Chocolate-Group to manage objects in compartment Box-of-Chocolates
+    allow group OCI-X-Ray-Group to manage objects in compartment X-Rays-Image-Classification
-    allow group OCI_Chocolate-Group to read objectstorage-namespaces in compartment Box-of-Chocolates
+    allow group OCI-X-Ray-Group to read objectstorage-namespaces in compartment X-Rays-Image-Classification
-    allow group OCI_Chocolate-Group to manage data-labeling-family in compartment Box-of-Chocolates</copy>
+    allow group OCI-X-Ray-Group to manage data-labeling-family in compartment X-Rays-Image-Classification</copy>
     ```

     ![Define data labeling policy for non-administrative users](./images/define-policy-for-non-admin-users.png " ")